Luiz-Ezequiel/polygon-area-calculator/README.md

 # Polygon Area Calculator
-Projeto do curso de Ciência da Computação em Python de FreeCodeCamp
+Projeto 4 do curso de Ciência da Computação em Python do FreeCodeCamp

 In this project you will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.